KTH-SML/svea/README.md

 ## Install Docker Engine
 For the instructions below to work, you need to first install Docker Engine.

-For Windows users, you will need to first install WSL 2 and set it's distribution to Ubuntu (20 or higher recommended).
+For Windows users, you will need to install WSL 2 and set it's distribution to Ubuntu (20 or higher recommended).
 Use the commands listed [here](https://learn.microsoft.com/en-us/windows/wsl/basic-commands) to "Install", "List available Linux distributions", and "Set default WSL Version" to Ubuntu 20 or higher.